Juan María Fernández y Krohn: Personal life

 After his expulsion from Portugal, Fernández y Krohn went to Belgium, where he abandoned the priesthood, married a Portuguese journalist, worked as a lawyer, and became a blogger.
 There he came to additional notoriety where "he gained a bad reputation when he smacked a judge and handed out anti-semitic literature in the Brussels Palace of Justice".

 After 2000, he has lived between Belgium and Spain, and is reported to be an expert in art and literature of the post-Spanish Civil War period from 1939–1990.
 He has a son from a relationship with a Flemish Belgian.

-His assassination attempt against the pope was described by him as a "sacrifice" for the salvation of the Church, Spain and his conviction as a "National Catholic".
-He said he was not crazy and did not regret his act, even if he did not repeat it, because he had evolved.
+He has described his assassination attempt against the Pope as a "sacrifice" for the salvation of the Church, Spain and his conviction as a "National Catholic".
+He said he was not insane and did not regret his act, even if he did not repeat it, because he had evolved.
 He described himself as a sinner, but said he had not committed a crime.
 He accused the assassin Mehmet Ali Ağca of being anti-Christian and anti-Western and of holding the pope as the leader of the crusades.
 Fernández y Krohn further said that John Paul II never forgave him, unlike Ağca.
-Krohn had a direct intention to kill that was committed and planned for six months.